jitendra30motwani/designpatterns/README.md

 # designpatterns
-This repository contains various important design patterns implementation
+This repository contains various important design patterns implementation with real use cases